Kawasemi-gawara is the name of a BBQ spot and

 It is okay to use canoes here.
 Fishing is allowed too.
 And most play items are okay as well.
 However, you are not allowed launch fireworks and / or use sparklers (hand held fireworks).

 no charge to camp at Kawasemi, but like the barbecue day trippers, you do have to pay for parking.
 Update November 2020: it now costs a 1000 yen to camp at Kawasemigawara.
 The fee for campers includes garbage disposal.
 A staff member collects garbage from campers between 8 and 9 am.
-(Please note there maybe changes to this due to the coronavirus outbreak).
 Generally, no reservation is required – first come, first served.
 But again, in the summer of 2022 they are not supporting overnight visits and the area is roped off at night.

-At the barbecue area at Kawasemi there is nothing but the flood plain and river.
+At the barbecue area at Kawasemi BBQ spot there is nothing but the flood plain and river.
 There aren’t even toilets.
 However, there are toilets very nearby.
 They are just across the road from the entrance to the barbecue / campsite.
 The entrance to Kawasemi is marked by the green triangle campsite mark on the photo above.
 The toilets are in the yellow box!
 This is where the sinks are too.

 Beside the toilets, the pindrop in the yellow box on the photo, there is a little shop that sells drinks, water, ice-cream, charcoal and some water play goods (such as fishing nets and balls).
 It is open from 10 am to 5 pm from Wednesday to Sunday, closed on Mondays and Tuesdays.
 There are a couple of vending machines in front of the shop that are open 24-7.
 Beside the shop there is a small playground.